 They also offer more scalability than physical servers, and any software issues that occur within a virtual server are isolated in their own environments, so even if you use the same provider as another company and their server becomes overloaded, it won’t impact your virtual server.

-- Google Compute Engine — This is the IaaS offering of the Google Cloud Platform.
-Google Compute Engine enables users to utilize virtual machines (VMs) via the cloud.
+- Google Compute Engine — This is the IaaS offering of the Google Platform.
+Google Compute Engine enables users to utilize virtual machines (VMs).
 It provides for both Windows and Linux OS for their machines, though you can technically run it on any OS you want due to its custom machine option.

 - Azure Virtual Machine (VM) — This is Microsoft Azure’s IaaS offering.
 There are technically hundreds of VMs to choose from, but common types of Azure VMs include General Purpose, Compute Optimized, Memory-Optimized, Storage Optimized, GPU, and High-Performance Compute.